mdn/doc-linter-webextension/CONTRIBUTING.md

 ## Types of contributions

-There is many ways to contribute to this repository, for example:
+There are many ways to contribute to this repository, for example:
   - Adding new features
   - Opening issues about existing problems
   - Fixing issues